Israel is facing a genocide case in international court. Could it halt the war in Gaza? - KESQ

 By Abbas Al Lawati, CNN

-(CNN) — Israel is set to appear before the International Court of Justice this week in a high stakes case that could determine the course of the brutal war in Gaza.
+(CNN) — Israel is appearing before the International Court of Justice in a high stakes case that could determine the course of the brutal war in Gaza.

 It is an unprecedented case.
 Experts say it is the first time that the Jewish state is being tried under the United Nations’ Genocide Convention, which was drawn up after the Second World War in light of the atrocities committed against the Jewish people during the Holocaust.